fg24davies/Reviews/Javascript/review_practise/README.md

 odd power that is divisible by 2 an even number of times will be i (eg 5 is divisible by 2, 4 times remainder 1) even number which is an even multiple of 2 eg 4,8,12 is 1 eg i^8 = i^(2x4) = 1 even number which is an odd multpiple of 2 eg 2,6,10 is -1 eg i^6 = i^(2x3) = -1

+#### Reflection

+I was forgetting to commit as regularly as before.
+Refactored completely at the end.
+Bonus: found how to test one single test file which makes it a lot quicker!